duxklr/DHCPACK-Logger-and-Infoblox-Lease-Updater/README.md

 extracting each unique DHCP OFFER, and updating the corresponding MAC filter entry with an updated expiration date based on a user defined configuration.

-This project contacts a number of Python scripts that are used to perform the following functions:
+This project contains a number of Python scripts that are used to perform the following functions:

 * Process Infoblox DHCP log files